Tim Dalgleish

 Fragile Fire

 A true story from the Second World War based on the events of the Warsaw Ghetto uprising and the resistance leader Mordechai Anielewicz.
-Tim Dalgleish was a co-writer (and actor) on this play for Voices of the Holocaust Theatre Company
+I was co-writer and actor on this play for Voices of the Holocaust Theatre Company

 'Sensitively acted and produced'